-The front office manager responsible for developing an effective service management program, along with other department directors, should first look at the employees they supervise.
-Representatives from all job categories and shifts should be included on the planning committee.
+The front office manager responsible for developing an effective service management program, along with other department directors, should first take a look at the employees they supervise.
+Representatives from all job categories and various shifts should be included on the planning committee.
 Planning by committee can be cumbersome (scheduling, planning meetings, incurring additional payroll, etc.), but it can ensure that an effective program is developed.
-It allows a drafted plan to be altered in the planning stages by those who must implement it and ensures clear, workable operational methods.
+It allows the plan to be altered in the planning stages by those who must implement it and ensures clear, workable operational methods.
 It gives the employees time to adjust to the new concept while allowing time to develop adoption procedures.
 At each planning phase, employees learn how they will benefit from the program.
-This is a realistic way to focus management's efforts to promote this important concept.
+This is a realistic approach to focus management's efforts in adopting this important concept.